The Sydney Morning Herald

 Founded in 1831 as the Sydney Herald, the Sydney Morning Herald is the oldest continuously published newspaper in Australia and one of the most widely-read in the country.

 MoAD and the Courtyard Cafe are open.
-Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 Founded in 1831 as the Sydney Herald, the Sydney Morning Herald is the oldest continuously published newspaper in Australia and one of the most widely-read in the country.

-Your guide to voting in Australian elections.
+Your guide to the voting method we use in Australia.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.